CS5331-ACKS/rest-api-development/README.md

 The web application is vulnerable.

 1. Account lockout mechanism was not implemented.
 This would result in successful account bruteforce attack, leading to account compromise.
 2. Minimum password length not implemented.
-A short password length would be require less effort and difficulty to compromise.
+A short password length would require less effort to compromise an account.
 3. Vulnerable to eavesdropping and man in the middle attack.
-This would result in sensitive data exposure and potential integrity impact.
-This is because the network traffic between client and server is unencrypted.
+This would result in sensitive data exposure and potential integrity impact as the network traffic between client and server is unencrypted.
-4. Vulnerable to potential DoS attack as rate limiting mechanism is not implemented.
+4. Vulnerable to potential DoS attack as rate limiting mechanism was not implemented.
 5. Absolute session timeout was not implemented.
-Session token would still be valid unless the expire endpoint is called.
+Session token would still be valid unless the 'expire' endpoint is called.
 This may increase the probability of an attacker hijacking the session and impersonate the victim.

 #### Feedback: Is there any other feedback you would like to give?